nadirhamid/asterisk-audiofork/README.md

 # Configuring a Websocket server

 In order to integrate the module, it is advised that you use a websocket server that is compliant with the latest standard.
-In other words, it should support both text and binary data frames.
+In other words, it should reliably send both text and binary data frames.

-Here is an example of a Node.js Websocket module:
+Here is a recommended Node.js Websocket module:
 [WebSocket nodejs server](https://github.com/websockets/ws)

 # Example: simple integration

-Below is an example that receives audio frames from the AudioFork app and stores them into a audio file.
+Below is an example that receives audio frames from the AudioFork app and stores them in a audio file.

 ```
 const WebSocket = require('ws');